HeyYouWhoMe/BroadcastViewer/README.md

 It's results that count, and we believe that we have a pretty good 'over-the-horizon radar' that helps us to predict the future direction of the industry.

 We believe that it wont be long before the DJI Mavic 2 drone is old technology, because we are expecting a new range of next generation drones coming to market that have the capacity to download apps from the Google Play Store, having built-in Drone Pigs.

+Naturally, some marketeers are going to call the drones with built-in Drone Pigs by the name Smart Drones, but having the same definition - a drone that has the capacity to download an app from the Google Play Store.

+Never-the-less, external Drone Pigs have been duly christened, becauae just like the computer mouse when it was invented, there wasn't an other name that was more apt at the time of their creation.

 We created the drone-pig housing so that you and other creators can modify the pig to snap-onto any drone, and we hope that you will see many of these quickly become available for you to print.
 Or adapt the files yourself!